 - Visualize Data: Turn rows of boring numbers into insightful charts and graphs that you can understand at a glance.

-- Columns: The vertical (up and down) sections, labeled with letters (
+- Columns: These are all the vertical (up and down) sections.
+They are labeled with letters at the top (

 This is a mental model you should learn right away: